cambridge-mlg/cifar-10s/cifar10s_data/README.md

 ## Questions?

-If you have any questions about `CIFAR-10S` use, elicitation, and/or creation, please feel free to reach out to Katie Colling (`kmc61@cam.ac.uk`).
+If you have any questions about `CIFAR-10S` use, elicitation, and/or creation, please feel free to reach out to Katie Collins (`kmc61@cam.ac.uk`).